handhurin/embedded-prog-tutorial/exercice-1/ReadmeEN.md

 # Exercice 1 : Introduction

-Dans cette exercice nous allons introduire les concepts de compilation et des makefiles.
-Dans le cadre des systèmes embarqués, deux languages sont majoritaires utilisées : le C et le C++.
-La difference entre ces deux languages reside dans le fait que le C est un language procedurale tandis que le C++ est un language orienté objet.
-Ces deux languages sont des languages compilés, on utilisera gcc pour le C et g++ pour le C++.
-Dans ce tutoriel nous nous concentrerons uniquement sur l'utilisation du C. Enfin nous montrerons pourquoi les makefiles sont utiles pour automatiser la compilation de code.
+In this exercise we will introduce the concepts of compilation and makefiles.
+In the context of embedded systems, two languages are predominantly used: C and C++.
+The difference between these two languages is that C is a procedural language whereas C++ is an object-oriented language.
+Both languages are compiled languages, so we use gcc for C and g++ for C++.
+In this tutorial we will concentrate solely on the use of C. Finally we will show why makefiles are useful for automating the compilation of code.

 ## 1 Introduction to compilation